Can Large Language Models Master Complex Card Games?: Experiments

 \vpara{Results and Analysis.} The results are shown in Table~\ref{tab:exp_mix}.
 All API-based models score relatively low on the two most complex games, GuanDan and Riichi, while their scores are relatively higher on the other six games.
-GPT-4o performed the best among all API-based models, achieving the highest scores in most of the games.
+DeepSeek-R1 performed the best among all API-based models, achieving the highest scores in three games.
+This demonstrates the effectiveness of the reasoning mode.
+We observe that models of the same type with larger parameter versions or reasoning versions perform better than those with smaller parameters or non-reasoning versions.
+For example, DeepSeek-R1 shows improvements in most games compared to DeepSeek-V3.
 GLM and DeepSeek's models score higher in DouDizhu, likely because this game is quite popular in China.
 Compared to the API-based models, the three base models perform worse in most of the games.
 Compared to the API-based models and base models, the fine-tuned model achieve the best performance in most of the games.
 Notably, in the complex games of Doudizhu, Guandan, and Riichi, their performance improve significantly.
 These results indicate that, after being trained on multiple high-quality game datasets, LLMs can simultaneously master multiple complex games.

 \vpara{Influence Between Different Games.} To explore the mutual influence between different games, we evaluate the model fine-tuned on one game across the other seven games.
-The results are shown in Table~\ref{tab:exp_game_game}.
+The results are shown in Table~\ref{tab:exp_game_game},\ref{tab:exp_game_game_llama},\ref{tab:exp_game_game_glm}.
 Compared to models trained on other games, the model trained on GuanDan also performs well on DouDizhu.
 This indicates that GuanDan has a positive influence on DouDizhu.
 Additionally, we can see that there are also positive influences among the three games, Leduc Hold’em, Limit Texas Hold’em, and No-limit Texas Hold’em.
 We claim that if the rules of two games are more similar, there tends to be greater knowledge transfer between them, for example, DouDizhu and GuanDan, which have similar rules.
 Similarly, the three poker games, Leduc Hold'em, Limit Texas Hold'em, and No-limit Texas Hold'em, exhibit more knowledge transfer due to their similar game rules.
+Compared to DouDizhu and GuanDan, the rules of these three games are more similar, leading to a more significant transfer effect.
 Therefore, \textbf{game rules primarily dictate knowledge transfer between different games.}

 We also compare the models fine-tuned on a single game with those fine-tuned on all games.
 The comparison results for Doudizhu and Guandan are shown in Figure~\ref{fig:mix_one_all}.
 Because the card-playing rules of Doudizhu and Guandan are very similar, the performance of the mixed fine-tuned models improves further on both games compared to the models fine-tuned on each game individually.
 This indicates that Doudizhu and Guandan can mutually enhance each other's performance.
 However, we also observe that the performance of the mixed fine-tuned models declined on the other six games compared to the individually fine-tuned models.
 This suggests that there is a conflict between Doudizhu and Guandan and the other six games.